kaciexx/FFXIV_Vibe_Plugin/README.md

 When the stop trigger is triggered, it will stop your pattern.

 **NOTE**: if the priority is higher, it won't let you play your patterns again.
 Unless the "Stop Action" trigger have a "stop after set".

+### Is it possible to vibe at the level of the HP
+As of today, it's not possible.
+However, you can create multiple triggers such
+as:
+- Trigger 1: HPChange 10-20%, Strength 20
+- Trigger 2: HPChange 21-30%, Strength 30
+- Trigger 3: HPChange 31-40%, Strength 40

+### Gathering trigger
+You can create gathering triggers.
+- Create a trigger using the type: Chat
+    - Use the text: "You obtain a XXX" (replace XXX with the item)
+    - Use the regex: "You obtain a (.+?)\."

+Feel free to adapt it on your needs.

+### Steam Deck users
+If you are encountering network issues related to your plugins, you can set the winver back to Windows 7 from XIVLauncher's Wine settings tab by clicking the Wine Configuration box.
+This should fix your network and/or crash issue.

 # Terms of service